wwivbbs/docs/docs/linux_installation.md

 Your BBS basic local setup is complete.
 Run ./bbs and set up a new user to be the sysop (#1) account (ie, type NEW for the user and fill in the user info).
 Once you are done, log out.
 Run ./init and set up all the details
 select (G) "General System Configuration" to set up the BBS name, etc
 select (P) "System Paths".
-You will want to set up relative pathing, not absolute paths, as tools that run under DOSEMU will conflict and get confused.
+You will want to set up relative pathing, not absolute paths, as tools that run under dosemu will conflict and get confused.

 example of relative pathing: